Fox Lake Park & Playground

 - Reservations can be made by contacting the Town of Hanna Office during Office hours.
 The area can be pre-booked by pre-paying the appropriate fees.

 - You will be able to cancel your reservation and receive a refund up to one month before the date, less a $50 administration fee.
-If the reservation is cancelled within 30 days of the reservation, there is no refund.
+If the reservation is canceled within 30 days of the reservation, there is no refund.

 Fox Lake – Day Use Area Boating

 - Beach camp kitchen available for day use

 - The boat launch will accommodate smaller craft

 Helmer Dam – Day Use Area & Boating